sdennett55/interview-flashcards/README.md

 * Must use their app to input custom questions and answers
 * No code syntax highlighting
 * Not built for mobile use
-* Advertisements and paid plans
+* Advertisements and/or paid plans
 * Overly complex

-I longed for an app where I could simply write my questions and answers in **markdown** files and then use a simple mobile app to practice with.
-A flashcards app truly meant for developers.
+I longed for an app where I could simply write my questions and answers in **markdown files** and then use a **simple mobile app** to practice with.
+A flashcards app _truly_ meant for developers.
+Besides, most collections of open source interview questions exist as markdown files (i.e. [https://github.com/yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook))

 ### How to Use